magic4dev/systemdy/README.md

 The first goal of this gem is to manage a systemd's service with minimal effort.

-This section provides an overview of the Systemdy::Service class for managing the life cycle of a systemdy's service.
+This section provides an overview of the Systemdy::Service class for managing the life cycle of a systemd's service.

 ### Create a Systemdy Service object for control a service

-The first step is to create a new instance of the systemdy::Service class for control the desired service
+The first step is to create a new instance of the Systemdy::Service class for control the desired service

 ```ruby
 my_postgresql_service = Systemdy::Service.new('postgresql')